domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 May I please get an "F." for the homies?
 Esp. all the fallen soldiers. ("F." is Internet slang in solidarity for all that's terrible in the world.)

 You do you.
 Embrace what's uniquely you.
 Don't be afraid to let it out; even if others see and judge you for it.
 Make it good!

-You're gifted with the talent that brings people to you. --Jimmie Whisman, Small Town Murder podcast, Ep.
-179

 Every day, do at least one activity that scares you.